yoctore/yocto-utils/README.md

-# Overwiew
+## Overview

-This module is a part of yocto modules for NodeJS.
+This module is a part of yocto node modules for NodeJS.

 Please see https://www.npmjs.com/~yocto for complete list of available module (completed day after day).

+This module provide utility function for various domains (encryption, media, string, date, object and more others)

 ## Motivation

-After each development, conclusion is the same : we need to create an utility tools with all our utility method to be able to reuse them in other tools.
+After each development, conclusion is the same : we need to create an utility tools with all our utility method to be able to reuse them in other program.
 That's why we create this utility tools.

 *Although this module was completed day after day.*